 Battenhall Villas Conservation area (designated 2006, last reviewed 2010) incorporates the buildings and spaces around Battenhall Road and Battenhall Avenue.

-Park Avenue is proposed for conservation area designation from Ombersley Road to Sabrina Avenue.
+Park Avenue conservation area designation from Ombersley Road to Sabrina Avenue.

 If you wish to have any further information in relation to our Conservation Areas then please complete our enquiry form and we will aim to reply within 3-5 working days.